-Founding & Co-managing Shareholder of the Las Vegas office of Greenberg Traurig since 2005, and founder of the law firm of Quirk & Tratos in 1994 specializing in contract negotiation, litigation, and prosecution of copyrights, trademarks and rights of publicity claims, entertainment law, art law, gaming, and high technology in entertainment and gaming.
+Las Vegas Founding Partner of Greenberg Traurig, and founder of the law firm of Quirk & Tratos in 1994 specializing in contract negotiation, litigation, and prosecution of copyrights, trademarks and rights of publicity claims, entertainment law, art law, gaming, and high technology in entertainment and gaming.

 Mark has been a member of the adjunct faculty of the University of Nevada, Las Vegas since 1984.
 He currently teaches Entertainment Law, Rights of Publicity and Privacy Law, and the Law of Cyberspace at UNLV’s William S. Boyd School of Law; He has taught the Business of Entertainment at UNLV’s Hotel college; and Entertainment and Fine Arts Law at the College of Fine and Performing Arts.
 Mark and other members of the firm conduct Continuing Legal Education programs across the country on entertainment, Internet and multimedia law, sponsored by such groups as the Practicing Law Institute, The Rutter Group, the National Business Institute, the American Bar Association, and the State Bar of Nevada, among others.
 Mark has written numerous articles, including several on internet gaming and the distribution of entertainment content on the internet.

 He serves as Chairman of the Board of Visitors for the Lewis & Clark School of Law, Vice-Chair of the Board of Trustees for the Lewis & Clark School of Law, and is on the advisory committee of the Southwestern School of Law Entertainment Program.
 Mark is also chairman of the Board of Advisors for The Smith Center for the Performing Arts in Las Vegas.